travis-ci/travis-api/docs/01_cross_origin.md

 # Web Clients

-When writing an in-browsers client, you have to circumvent the browser's [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).
+When writing an in-browser client, you have to circumvent the browser's [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy).
 Generally, we offer two different approaches for this:
 [Cross-Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (aka CORS)